-One key takeaway from Kent Richardson, Michael Costa, and Erik Oliver’s Patent Brokered Market Report 2023 is that buyers held the upper hand in 2023.
-This trend is expected to continue in 2024.
+One key takeaway from the Patent Brokered Market Report 2023 is that buyers held the upper hand in 2023, which is expected to continue in 2024.
 Price drops, particularly when adjusted for inflation, create a buyer’s market.

 However, the report also highlights the importance of sellers strategically pricing their assets based on a clear understanding of their value.
 To extract these insights, the report analyzed nearly 18,000 patent packages and 310,000 patent assets to provide insights to buyers and sellers.